So3krates: Equivariant attention for interactions on arbitrary length-scales in molecular systems: Discussion and Conclusion

 A limitation of the current implementation of \textsc{So3krates} is that spherical neighborhoods $\mathcal{N}_{\sphc}$ in \eq\eqref{eq:sphc-non-local-mp} are computed from all pairwise distances in SPHC space.
 An alternative implementation could use a space partitioning scheme to find neighborhoods more efficiently.
 In a broader context, our work falls into the category of approaches that can help to reduce the vast computational complexity of molecular and material simulations.
 This can accelerate novel drug and material designs, which holds the promise of tackling societal challenges, such as climate change and sustainable energy supply~\cite{jain2013commentary}.
 Of course, our method could also be used for nefarious applications, e.g.\ design of chemical warfare, but this is true for all quantum chemistry methods.

 Future research will focus on applications of \textsc{So3krates} to materials and bio-molecules, which are typical examples of chemical systems where the accurate description of non-local effects is necessary to produce novel insights.
-Beyond atomic interactions, efficient treatment of non-local effects in point cloud data goes beyond the domain of quantum chemistry.
-Large-scale geometric dependencies could also be relevant in the domain of 3d computer vision, where the relative orientation of certain objects far apart from each other may play an important role.
-For example, consider LIDAR sensor data used in the development of self-driving cars.
-Here, non-local correlations, for example between two people on opposite sides of a road, might be relevant to determine whether to break or accelerate.
+Efficient treatment of non-local effects in point cloud data goes beyond the domain of quantum chemistry.
+One way of representing non-local dependencies are non-local neural networks~\cite{wang2018non}.
+In comparison to the presented approach they compute a relation in feature rather than in Euclidean space, making it incapable of capturing direct geometric relations in Euclidean space.
+However, this might be necessary if the relative orientation of objects far apart from each other plays a role for identifying different objects.